 The before shot – the lighting is a bit yellow but you get the idea.

 (Note – I took the before & after photos in the same window-less room

 so that I could get a true representation of results in my photos).

 I found the Surya Brasil Henna Cream at Vitamin Shoppe.
-Originally I was going to order it on Amazon, but figured if I could find it in a store, I had the benefit of seeing the shades of hair color in person on the box, rather than over the computer.
+Originally I was going to order Surya Brasil on Amazon, but figured if I could find it in a store, I had the benefit of seeing the shades of hair color in person on the box, rather than over the computer.

-I chose Dark Brown because I wanted to make sure the color would be dark enough to truly darken the brassy areas and also not just end up with a reddish tint.
+I chose Surya Brasil Dark Brown because I wanted to make sure the color would be dark enough to truly darken the brassy areas and also not just end up with a reddish tint.
 I have heard of Henna giving your hair a reddish tone, so I decided darker was better than redder.

 The bottle is small, but I think I ended up using about half, and the instructions say that you can save whatever you don’t use for another application (which is what I did – and I plan on using the rest).

 The interesting thing about this product is that you actually wash your hair before using the henna – and, after towel-drying, you apply the product to damp hair.
 I thought this was really interesting, because it would seem like the hair color wouldn’t work as well (but quickly realized that is anything but the case!).
 I absolutely understand washing your hair to rid it of styling products and oils, but the instructions tell you not to dry it.
 (The funny look on my face?
 The kids did everything they could to photobomb!)

 After washing my hair and towel-drying, it was time to apply the henna.
 I chose Dark Brown, and it looks like black paint!
 The mixture is thick, but it is smooth and goes on smooth (no lumps of henna or gritty bits in the mixture).
 I remember using Henna on my hair back in college, and I had to mix my own formula, which was very gritty.